More Widows Face Foreclosure; Who’s Next? Orphans?

 Coming Full Circle

-But many surviving widows are already behind in their monthly obligations – often due to high medical bills and other expenses.
+But many widows in need of financial help are already behind on their monthly obligations – often due to high medical bills and other expenses.
 According to the Federal Reserve, Americans aged 65-74 are outpacing all other age groups in the amassing of debt.